deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 #### Sparsity

 Sparsity is a measure of how often a specific feature is present in a dataset.
-A feature is characterized as “sparse” if it only appears in a fraction of the inputs to the model.
+A feature is characterized as “sparse” if it only appears in a small fraction of the inputs to the model.
 Similarly, features that are “dense” appear in many of the inputs.
+We will also use the term "density" to refer to the complement of sparsity $1-S$.

 Specifically, a feature with a sparsity of $S \in [0, 1]$ has a probability $S$ of being expressed in any given input.
 If we have $S=0$, this means that the feature is expressed in every input, whereas if we have $S=0.5$, this means that the feature is expected to be expressed in about half of the inputs.